 As an Agile Coach at Vistaprint, David assists key leaders in continuing the organization's Agile transformation through education, mentoring, professional coaching and facilitation.
 He has co-developed and co-delivered Agile leadership pathways which have helped leaders gain the necessary mindsets, practices, tools and techniques to lead the transformation of an Agile organization.
 David is an ICAgile Certified Professional Agile Coach and Team Facilitator and has used these skills to build clarity and competence into the coaching role at Vistaprint.

-Rebecca is President of Wirfs-Brock Associates.
+Rebecca is President of Wirfs-Brock Associates and Director of the Agile Experience Report Initiative.
 She helps organizations and individuals hone their design and architecture skills, improve system quality and manage technical debt.
-In addition to coaching and mentoring she conducts workshops on agile architecture, design and pragmatic TDD.
+In addition to coaching and mentoring she conducts workshops on agile architecture, design heuristics, and pragmatic software design.
 She invented the set of design practices known as Responsibility-Driven Design (RDD) and by accident started the x-DD meme.
-Rebecca is Director of the Experience Reports Program and Experience Report Track Chair.
-She is on the Board of the Hillside Group and writes patterns about sustainable architecture, agile QA, and adaptive systems.
+Rebecca is also the Agile 2020 and XP 2020 Experience Report Track Co-Chair.
+She is on the Board of the Hillside Group and writes patterns and essays about sustainable architecture, agile QA, and design heuristics.
 If you want to share experiences or wisdom in pattern form, Rebecca can help you turn your itch for writing into the written word.
-Read her blog at www.wirfs-brock.com/blog and find articles and patterns on her resources page, www.wirfs-brock.com/Resources.html
+Read her blog at www.wirfs-brock.com/blog and find articles and patterns and essays on her resources page, www.wirfs-brock.com/Resources.html